 Each subnet in your VPC must be associated with a route table.
 A subnet can be explicitly associated with custom route table, or implicitly or explicitly associated with the main route table.

-For more information about viewing your subnet and route table associations, see Determine which subnets and or gateways are explicitly associated.
+For more information about viewing your subnet and route table associations, see Determine the explicit associations.